-It is interesting to compare these criteria with the requirements that Carnap proposes for the adequate explication of concepts [5].
-Clearly criterion 2 is close to Carnap's requirement for the task of concept explication that "the explicatum should be as simple as possible."
+It is interesting to compare these criteria with the requirements that Carnap proposes in the logical empiricist programme for the adequate explication of concepts (Carnap, 1950).
+Gelfond's criterion 2 is close to Carnap's requirement for the task of concept explication that "the explicatum should be as simple as possible."
 Criterion 4, on the other hand, and to a somewhat lesser extent 3, are close to Carnap's idea that an explicatum is to be a fruitful concept, "that is, useful for the formulation of many universal statements."
 Although Elaboration Tolerance is a more modern idea, one may suppose that it would also feature among the properties of fruitfulness.
 Carnap's suggestion that the "explicatum is to be similar to the explicandum" in many cases of usage does not appear explicitly in Gelfond's list.
-However since Gelfond's aim is to reconstruct commonsense knowledge and practical reasoning one can assume that Carnap's requirement is one he would also endorse and is somehow implicit in his programme.
+However since Gelfond's aim is to reconstruct commonsense knowledge and practical reasoning one can assume that Carnap's requirement is one he would also endorse and is somehow implicit in his programme.2